£11,000 Compensation For Slip Trip Claim Against The Council

 Slip Trip Claim Against The Council

+By Daniel Archer.
+Last Updated 20th April 2022.
 Legal Expert has successfully negotiated many slip trip claim against the council cases.
 In this instance, the claimant was walking along the pavement in a public place.
 The pavement and area were maintained by the council.
 The claimant’s foot was caught in a pothole whilst walking down the street.
 As a result, they fell over and landed on their right shoulder and knee.
 They sustained a variety of injuries to this area, the most serious of which required keyhole surgery.
 After negotiation between the two parties, a settlement of £11,000 was agreed for both damages and compensation.

 - Slip Trip Claim Against The Council – How Common Are They?

 Finding out how many people have made a pavement trip compensation against the council each year is difficult.
 Cases are not always listed and could have been settled out of court.
 It is also difficult to get an accurate number for how many people have suffered a slip, trip or fall on the street each year.
 Not all accidents are recorded, and not all cause an injury.
 However, it is known that councils across have paid out millions of pounds per year to people who have been injured and have made pavement trip compensation claims.

 In order to be able to successfully make council compensation claims following a slip, trip or fall, you need to demonstrate that the accident was caused by negligence on the part of the council.
 In this slip trip claim against a council, the claimant cited the duty of care imposed on the council under section 41 of the Highways Act of 1980.

 The trip or fall compensation case went on to state that the local authority had failed to warn pedestrians of the defect in the pavement and the danger which is possessed.
 They also alleged that the council had failed in taking reasonable care to ensure that pedestrians walking along the pavement would be safe enough.